machinelearning4health/MedRetriver/README.md

 # MedRetriver
-This repo will be updated soon.
-Thank you for your patience!
+This repo includes the code of MedRetriver.